 Equity and affordability.

-Using existing infrastructure, such as our gas pipeline, would help keep the cost of renewable energy down while also maintaining New Zealand’s energy supply.
+The goal is greener energy, always available, to every New Zealander, at a reasonable price.
+Using existing infrastructure, such as our gas pipeline, could help keep the cost of renewable energy down while also maintaining New Zealand’s energy supply.

 Hydrogen blending in gas pipelines is not new, and the technology has been proven safe and effective.
 It is already being used in the USA, Japan, India, and the UK, and in Australia it has been supplying 2,700 homes since 2022.